KumoCorp/kumomta/docs/changelog/main.md

 * The bounce classifier will now automatically reload when the configuration epoch is updated. #298

+* Spool enumeration no longer prevents the reception of new messages and is no longer considered as part of the liveness check.

 ## Fixes

 * `kcli trace-smtp-client` and `kcli trace-smtp-server` would always report